-ALSONS CONSOLIDATED RESOURCES, INC. Php 3,000,000,000 Commercial Paper Program
+ALSONS CONSOLIDATED RESOURCES, INC.

+Php 3,000,000,000 Commercial Paper Program

-First Tranche: Base offer of up to Php 1.20 billion ("Base Offer") and an oversubscription option of up to Php 400.0 million ("Oversubscription Option")
+First Tranche: Base offer of Php 1.20 billion ("Base Offer") and an oversubscription option of up to Php 400.0 million ("Oversubscription Option")

-182- and 364-days Tenor Issue Price: Discount to face value
+182- and 364-days Tenor

+Issue Price: Discount to face value

 Alsons Consolidated Resources, Inc. ("ACR", the "Company" or the "Issuer") is authorized by the Securities and Exchange Commission ("SEC") to issue up to Php 1,600,000,000.00 worth of Commercial Paper ("CP"), as part of a Php 3,000,000,000.00 CP Program.
 The CP Program will be issued in one or more tranches.
-The First Tranche will consist of up to Php 1,200,000,000.00 worth of CPs ("Based Offer") and an oversubscription of up to Php 400,000,000.00 worth of CPs ("Oversubscription Option").
+The First Tranche will consist of Php 1,200,000,000.00 worth of CPs ("Base Offer") and an oversubscription of up to Php 400,000,000.00 worth of CPs ("Oversubscription Option").
 Assuming full issuance of the First Tranche, the total amount available for future issuances of up to 364 days would be Php 1,400,000,000.00.
 In addition, any amount out of the First Tranche that will be issued for only 182 days can still be issued for up to another 182 days, subject to SEC's review and approval.
 The First Tranche will have the following tenors: 182 days and 364 days for Series AA and AB, respectively.
-Series AA and AB of the First Tranche will carry Discount Rates of [\] and [\], respectively, calculated on a true-discount basis.
+Series AA and AB of the First Tranche will carry Discount Rates of 6.9444% and 7.6906%, respectively, calculated on a true-discount basis.
 (See "Terms and Description of the CPs - Discount Rate").
-The Company expects to use the proceeds to finance its working capital requirements and for general corporate purposes, specifically on settling its maturing short-term obligations.
+The Company expects to use the proceeds to refinance its maturing short-term obligations and for working capital purposes.

 The CPs shall be offered to the public (the "Offer") at discount to face value and in one lump sum or in tranches through the Underwriter and the Selling Agents as may be named below subject to certain conditions in the Underwriting Agreement executed between the Issuer and the Issue Manager, Lead Underwriter and Bookrunner.
-The CPs are intended to be listed at the Philippine Dealing & Exchange Corp. ("PDEEx") for secondary trading of the CPs and upon such listing, all secondary trading may be coursed through eligible PDEEx Trading Participants.
-The Issuer has been assigned a credit rating of Aa minus corp by the Philippine Ratings Services Corporation ("PhilRatings" or "PRS") on April 11, 2024.
+The CPs are intended to be listed at the Philippine Dealing & Exchange Corp. ("PDEX") for secondary trading of the CPs and upon such listing, all secondary trading may be coursed through eligible PDEX Trading Participants.
+The Issuer has been assigned a credit rating of Aa minus corp by the Philippine Ratings Services Corporation ("PhilRatings" or "PRS") on April 17, 2024.
 A credit rating is not a recommendation to buy, sell, or hold the securities and may be subject to revision, suspension, or withdrawal at any time by PhilRatings.